INDIGO-Initiative/jupyter-notebooks/README.md

 * Find organisations not used in any projects [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/INDIGO-Initiative/jupyter-notebooks/blob/main/find-orgs-not-used-in-any-projects/find-orgs-not-used-in-any-projects.ipynb)

+Any notebooks you have previously saved should be available in a list when you open [the Google Colab homepage](https://colab.research.google.com).
 ## To add a new notebook or edit an existing repository

 Please do!